frederickgaragedoors/FGDAPPFIRE/README.md

    - New path: `public/icons/icon.svg`
 3. Run `npm install` to install the new PWA plugin.

+## Deploying to the Web (Vercel/GitHub Pages)

+The Gemini API calls are handled by a secure serverless function.
+1. Push your code to GitHub to trigger the GitHub Action.
+2. In your Vercel project settings, add an Environment Variable named `GEMINI_API_KEY` with your key value.
+3. Once deployed, enter your Google Maps API key in the app's **Settings** menu.

 ## Building for Desktop (Electron)

+The Electron main process acts as a secure proxy for Gemini API calls.
+All keys are managed within the app's settings at runtime.

 To build the Windows installer:
+1. **Run the build command:**
    `npm run electron:build`
+2. After installing and running the app, go to the **Settings** menu to enter your Gemini and Google Maps API keys.

 ### ⚠️ Troubleshooting Build Errors

 **Error: `Cannot create symbolic link : A required privilege is not held by the client.`**

-This is a permission issue on Windows because the build process needs to create symbolic links for the code signing tools.
+This is a permission issue on Windows.

 **Solution:**
 1. **Run as Administrator:**
-   - Close your terminal or VS Code.
+   - Close your terminal/VS Code.
    - Right-click your terminal/VS Code icon and select **"Run as administrator"**.
-   - Navigate back to your project folder.
+   - Navigate back to your project folder and run the build command again.
-   - Run `npm run electron:build` again.

 2. **Alternative: Enable Developer Mode**
    - Go to **Windows Settings** > **Update & Security** > **For developers**.